gavinlyonsrepo/FourteenSegDisplay/README.md

 A seven-segment display is a form of electronic display device for displaying decimal numerals.
 Seven-segment displays are widely used in digital clocks, electronic meters, basic calculators, and other electronic devices that display numerical information.
-The first shift register sets the eight bits of data and the second controls the digits.
+The first shift register sets the eight bits of segment data ((DP)gfedcba) and the second controls the digits.
 Tested on a 2381AS 3 digit common anode.
 Will also work with common cathode.
 (note change transistor for NPN and emiiter to GND).
 The design supports maximum eight digits, Just add more digits to rest of shift registers pins in order.
-D8D7D6D5D4D3D2D1
-For purposes of the schematic and software D1 is the Least significant or right most Digit.
-LSB RHS.
+D8D7D6D5D4D3D2D1 - For purposes of the schematic and software D1 is the Least significant or right most Digit.

 ![ 7seg ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/7seg2.jpg)